 FIT's Barnes & Noble Bookstore can ship books and course related materials to students through its website.
 It has also expanded the digital format availability of course materials which provides students access to materials immediately after orders are processed.
 Students will also be able to shop in-person.
 In addition, check the Gladys Marcus Library which has many textbooks and readings available virtually.

-How will I be teaching my classes in fall 2022?
+How will I be teaching my classes in spring 2023?

 Your schedule should indicate whether the section you are teaching is offered in-person or online (asynchronous).